Shathe/101CrawlersWeb/butler/Readme.md

 CONFIG:
 - El comando config, crea todos los ficheros the configuración necesarios si el fichero está correctamente formado
+- Si el fichero está mal formado se informará que tipo de error y qué valor es el erróneo
 - Config command, the one which crates every configuration file as long as the configuration file is well formed
+- If there's any error, the system will infom about it, both the error name and the value
 ```sh
 $> config --file conf.yml --idUser 1 --idCrawl 1
 $> config --help